 18. Remove all seals from the gearcase halves and clean the cases in preparation for assembly.

 Gear Cluster Disassembly

 19. Remove the bearing from the reverse shaft using a bearing puller.
-Remove the retaining ring and slide the washers, 53T gear and needle bearing off the reverse shaft (see Figure 8-1).
+Remove the retaining ring and slide the washers, high gear and needle bearing off the reverse shaft.